turbot/steampipe-docs/docs/reference/mod-resources/node.md

 ## Data Format
 Data must be provided in a format where each row represents a *node* (vertex).
 Significant columns are:

 | Name       | Description
 |------------|---------------------------------------------------
 | `id`       | A unique identifier for the node. `id` is required for nodes.
 | `title`    | An optional title to display for the node.
 | `category` | An optional display category.
-This must be a reference to a named `category` declared in the parent `graph`, `flow`, or `hierarchy`.
+This must be the name of a `category` declared in the parent `graph`, `flow`, or `hierarchy`.
 | `depth`    | An integer to set the position of the node in a flow.
 The layout of the nodes is inferred from the query, however you can force placement with the `depth` column if you need to override the default behavior.
-The `depth` column is optinoal, and is only used in `flow` resources.
+The `depth` column is optional, and is only used in `flow` resources.
 | `properties`| A jsonb key/value map of properties to display for the node/edge when the user hovers over it.
 The `properties` column is optional.

 The `category`, `depth`, and `title` may be specified either in the SQL results or in HCL.
 If both are specified, the value in the SQL result set has precedence.